ludovicofunari/mqtt_bench/README.md

 client must be attached to, with how many topics of interest.
 Specifically, we used two algorithms: the _random-attach_ and the _greedy_ one.
 Below, we can see a MATLAB code snippet of both of them.

+#### Random Attach Algorithm
+This algorithm simulates the role of the load-balancer that, typically, attaches the underlying TCP connection to one of the internal brokers, chosen at random, when an MQTT client (publisher or subscriber) establishes a session with the cluster.

 ```matlab
 % returns two matrices Ns(i,k) and Np(i,k) where the element (i,k) represents the number